zepedrob16/lbaw1742/artefacts/artefact-6/artefact-6.md

 * Added IDX02 for attribute "sender" and relation "friend_request";
 * Added IDX03 for attribute "receiver" and relation "friend_request";
 * Added SELECT17 in order to complete illustrative queries related to full-text-search type;
-* Added IDX08 of type full-text-search related to the users search box on admin Dashboard.
+* Added IDX08 of type full-text-search related to the users search box on admin Dashboard;
+* Added IDX09 of type full-text-search related to the search of a text-post opinion.

 ## Submission Information